Everything you need to know about the Doctor Who Christmas special 2017

 When is the Doctor Who Christmas special 2017 on TV?

-Believe it or not, the Doctor Who Christmas special will be released on BBC1 in the UK on Christmas Day, aka Monday 25th December.
-The clues were right in front of us the whole time.
+Believe it or not, the Doctor Who Christmas special will air in the UK on Christmas Day, aka Monday 25th December, at 5.30pm on BBC1.

-The precise airtime has not yet been revealed by the BBC, but based on recent years it’s likely the episode will air at some point between 5pm and 7pm in the early evening UK time.

-We will update with more information for viewers in the US and abroad nearer the time.
+And while there were rumours milling around for a while that US viewers would get to see the episode a whole week earlier than those in the UK, that’s not the case – as usual, the episode is set to air on BBC America on Christmas Day a few hours after the UK broadcast.

 How long is the Doctor Who Christmas special?